 Normally, the aorta develops from one of several curved pieces of tissue (arches).
 As babies develop in the womb, the arches split into several parts.
 The body breaks down some of the arches, while others form into arteries.
 A normally developed aorta is a single arch that leaves the heart and moves leftward.

-In double aortic arch, some of the arches that should have changed into arteries or disappeared are still present at birth.
+In double aortic arch, some of the arches that should have disappeared are still present at birth in addition to the normal arch.
 Babies with a double aortic arch have an aorta that is made up of two vessels instead of one.
 The two parts to the aorta have smaller arteries branching off of them.
-As a result, the two branches go around and press down on the windpipe and the tube that carries food from the mouth to the stomach (esophagus).
+As a result, the two branches go around and press down on the windpipe and the tube (esophagus) that carries food from the mouth to the stomach.

 A double aortic arch may occur in other congenital heart defects, including: